TodePond/TodePondDotCom/wikiblogarden/london/readme.md

 ## Code is key

 These communities are diverse and spread out.
 Some don't even know about each other!
-But most individuals have their feet in at least 3 to 4 of them, and therefore... they're all connected.
+But many individuals have their feet in at least 3 to 4 of them, and therefore... they're all connected.

-And those individuals would tell you that there's something that binds all these communities together ➡️ into one scene.
+And those individuals would tell you that there's something that binds all these communities together ➡ into one scene.

 **It's not something that's easy to put into words.**

 But roughly speaking: London ships code.
 Demos, prototypes, experiments, apps, websites, artworks, installations, gigs, products, tools, talking clocks, and *things*.

-While other scenes talk, London codes.
+London codes!

 ## Cutting through

 London has a certain cheekiness and humour that nowhere else seems to understand.

-It's understated.

 ## This is important

 tldraw sponsored some of the first Future of Coding meetups after lockdown.
 18 months later, I can safely say that some of my closest friends come from those events.
-That community has given me more opportunity and fulfillment than I ever could have imagined.
+This community has given me more opportunity and fulfillment than I could have ever imagined.

-So of course... when tldraw succeeds in more recent months, it's something that the whole scene can claim as its own, and celebrate.
+So of course... when tldraw succeeds, it's something that the whole scene can claim as its own and celebrate.
 [Maggie Appleton](https://maggieappleton.com/) decreed it so at last week's meetup (which was again, sponsored by tldraw - as a sort of throwback).

 When any individual member succeeds, it's a victory for the entire scene.
 It's a collective effort.
 When one person does a sick demo, or lands an opportunity, or makes an impact... we all win.